NDevTK/chromiumwiki/rendering_engine.md

 **Iframe Handling:** Potential vulnerabilities exist in how iframes are handled, particularly concerning XSS and CORS.
 Recommendations include robust input validation for iframe attributes (`src`, `srcdoc`, `sandbox`), strict Content Security Policies (CSP), strict Cross-Origin Resource Sharing (CORS) policies, utilizing the `sandbox` attribute effectively, secure inter-frame communication (postMessage), and resource limits to prevent denial-of-service attacks.
 Process isolation should also be considered.

-**Further Analysis and Potential Issues:**
+**Further Analysis and Potential Issues (Updated):**

 Further research is needed to identify specific files within the Chromium codebase that relate to the rendering engine and its security.
 A comprehensive security audit of the rendering engine is necessary to identify potential vulnerabilities related to CSS parsing and rendering, JavaScript engine interaction, image handling, font handling, layout engine functionality, memory management, CORS handling, and WebAssembly execution.
 This will involve reviewing the implementation of CSS parsing and rendering mechanisms, analyzing the interaction between the rendering engine and the JavaScript engine, assessing the security of image and font handling routines, examining the layout engine for potential vulnerabilities, and reviewing memory management strategies.
 Specific attention should be paid to identifying potential denial-of-service vulnerabilities, cross-site scripting (XSS) vulnerabilities, and other security flaws that could be exploited to compromise the browser's security.
 A systematic approach is recommended, involving static and dynamic analysis tools, code reviews, and potentially penetration testing.
 Key areas for investigation include: `third_party/blink/renderer/`, `third_party/blink/renderer/core/`, and other relevant directories within the Blink rendering engine.
 Focus on DoS vulnerabilities in CSS parsing and image handling, and XSS vulnerabilities in JavaScript engine interaction.
+The analysis of certificate verification procedures highlights the importance of robust input validation, error handling, and resource management in handling potentially malicious data.
+These aspects should be carefully reviewed in the rendering engine as well.

 **Files Reviewed:**